This post contains affiliate links if you purchase through those links I earn a small commission. Thank you!

 What Size Pan Should I use for this cake?

 This cake is baked in two 9-inch round cake pans.
 BUT you can also bake it in a 9×13 cake pan if you like.
 OR try 8-inch round pans and bake them longer.
+Want to make a snack-size cake?
+Make this strawberry snack cake for a quick and easy dessert.

 Our OTHER Favorite Strawberry Desserts!